 Adverse events (AE) are defined as any untoward medical occurrence experienced by participants during the study, and may or may not have a causal relationship with the treatment.
 Information regarding all AEs regardless of seriousness or severity will be recorded in the participant's source files.
 Grade 3 and higher adverse events and all creatinine AEs will be recorded on study CRFs.
 All STIs will be recorded in CRFs.
 All SAEs must be reported on AE Log CRF.
 All AEs that result in a clinical hold or permanent discontinuation of study product are reported on AE Log CRF regardless of grade.
 Grade 3 and higher clinical AEs will be referred to a study clinician at the time of the visit.

 All critical laboratory values will be reported as applicable per site SOPs.
 Participants who are not present at the study site at the time a laboratory AE requiring retesting or follow-up is identified will be followed as deemed clinically appropriate.
 With appropriate permission of the participant, and whenever possible, records from non-study medical providers related to untoward medical occurrences will be requested and required data elements will be recorded on study CRFs and/or in the participant's medical chart.
 All AEs regardless of severity will be followed clinically, until the AE resolves or stabilizes as per the appropriate toxicity algorithm.
-AEs will be assessed from the time of enrollment in this PrEP demonstration project.
+AEs will be assessed for all participants, regardless if they have initiated study PrEP or not, after enrollment through the final study visit.